leap71/leap71.github.io/coding-for-engineers/13-computational-geometry-part1.md

 The easiest way to encode coordinate transformations is to use matrix math.
 Now, you can read up on matrix math on your own, if you are not familiar with it.
 But you can also skip it, simply because it's so well-encapsulated in the C# library code, that you are actually not too exposed to the math itself.

 In a nutshell, a 4x4 matrix allows us very elegantly to encode anything we ever want to do with your coordinates (and more).
-You can rotate things, you can move stuff around, your can scale things, etc.
+You can rotate things, you can move stuff around, you can scale things, etc.

 The standard C# library contains a multitude of matrix functions that are compatible with the `Vector3` type we use everywhere.